pythagoras-dev/Pythagoras/README.md

 Pythagoras excels at complex, long-running, resource-demanding computations.
 It’s not recommended for real-time, latency-sensitive workflows.

+For a comprehensive list of terms and definitions, see the [Glossary](GLOSSARY.md).

 ## Tutorials

 Pythagoras elevates two popular techniques — memoization and parallelization —